aws-ia/terraform-cloudera-cdp/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for CDP Prerequisites

-This module contains resource files and example variable definition files for creation of the pre-requisite Cloud resources on AWS and optional deployment of Cloudera Data Platform (CDP) Public Cloud.
+This module automates the deployment of Cloudera Data Platform (CDP) Public Cloud on AWS Cloud.
+It contains resource files and example variable definition files for both the creation of the prerequisite AWS resources and setting up of CDP service.

-## Usage
+You can read more about [CDP Public Cloud](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-public-cloud.html) or [Creating and managing CDP deployments](https://docs.cloudera.com/cdp-public-cloud/cloud/getting-started/topics/cdp-creating_and_managing_cdp_deployments.html#cdp_creating_and_managing_cdp_deployments) in the Cloudera documentation.

+This repository provider a module that allows you to perform the following:
+* Create AWS networking resources required by a CDP deployment following the reference  [network architectures](https://docs.cloudera.com/cdp-public-cloud/cloud/aws-refarch/topics/cdp-pc-aws-refarch-taxonomy.html)  or
+* Deploy CDP in an existing VPC by specifying target subnets and security groups.
+* Create or import S3 buckets for CDP to store data, logs, audit and metadata
+* Define a cross-account policy and role that your CDP tenant can use to interact with your AWS Cloud account
+* Deploy the core services of CDP (environment and data lake service) and the required configuration (credential, default locations, storage access permissions).

-The [examples](./examples) directory has example AWS Cloud Service Provider deployments for different scenarios:
+This module give you flexibility by allowing a high degree of customization.
+The [examples](./examples) directory has example AWS Cloud deployments for different scenarios:
 * `ex01-minimal-inputs` uses the minimum set of inputs for the module.
+This can be used to quickly set up a reference deployment of CDP in a newly created, empty AWS account with access over the internet.
+This option is ideal for getting started with CDP.
 * `ex02-existing-vpc` creates a VPC and subnets outside of the module and passes this as an additional input.
-CDP deployment then uses these network assets.
+CDP deployment then uses these network assets rather than creating new ones.

-* `ex03-create-keypair` creates the AWS EC2 Keypair in the module caller and passes this as an additional input.

-* TODO: `ex04-all_inputs_specified` contains an example with all input parameters for the module.
+* `ex03-all_inputs_specified` contains an example with all input parameters for the module.

 In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.

+## Prerequisites

+To use the module provided here, you will need the following prerequisites:

+* An AWS account (for evaluation purposes, we recommend using a dedicated AWS account for CDP)
+* A CDP Public Cloud account (you can sign up for a  [60-day free pilot](https://www.cloudera.com/campaign/try-cdp-public-cloud.html) )
+* A recent version of Terraform software (version 0.13 or higher)

+## Authors and Contributors

+Battulga Purevragchaa (AWS), Nidhi Gupta (AWS), Jim Enright (Cloudera), Webster Mudge (Cloudera), Adrian Castello (Cloudera), Balazs Gaspar (Cloudera)

 ## Deployment

-### Create infrastructure
+### Architecture

 1. Clone this repository using the following commands: